How to uninstall Docker on your Mac

 Docker is a trusted platform that enables developers to run, manage, and deploy applications efficiently.
 Still, there are many reasons why people might want to remove it from their devices — let's take a look.

-Docker Desktop consumes quite a considerable amount of disk space, so if your Mac is slow, removing this software could instantly save you space.
+- Docker Desktop (a containerization tool powered by the Docker engine) consumes quite a considerable amount of disk space (typically, at least 2-4 GB), so if your Mac is slow, removing this software could instantly save you space.

-If you're a developer, you might be facing shifting development needs and looking to transition to another tool, or perhaps your personal preferences have changed.
+- If you're a developer, you might be facing shifting development needs and looking to transition to another tool like Kubernetes or Podman, or perhaps your personal preferences have changed.

 Whatever your reason, we've got some straightforward steps in this article for you for safe removal, plus some bonus material on what to do if Docker is misbehaving or suffering from performance issues.
 So let's begin.